CUIZIA/Solene_Microlimat/simulation_model/Conduction model.md

 ## 2. Conduction modeling (Wall)

-The **soil conduction model** was initially developed as the **1R2C model** by Julien Bouyer, and later evolved into the **3R4C model** proposed by Fraisse et al. (2002).
+The **wall conduction model** was initially developed as the **1R2C model** by Julien Bouyer, and later evolved into the **3R4C model** proposed by Fraisse et al. (2002).
 The core principle of this method involves transforming a multi-layered wall into a simplified **3R2C model** through mathematical operations, which is then further refined into the **3R4C model** using the **5% method**.
 Below are the principles and implementation details of the algorithm:

 ### Principles of the Algorithm